-Lower Coal Creek Trail is a 4.6 mile moderately trafficked out and back trail located near Bellevue, WA that features a river and is good for all skill levels.
+Lower Coal Creek Trail is a 4.6 mile moderately trafficked out and back trail located near Bellevue, Washington that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.